nfonjeannoel/nfonjeannoel/README.md

 Computer Engineer
 -----------------

-As a Computer Engineering student in my third year out of a five-year program, I am learning about a wide range of subjects related to computer hardware and software design.
+As a Computer Engineering student in my fourth year out of a five-year program, I am learning about a wide range of subjects related to computer hardware and software design.
 This includes computer architecture, computer networks, data structures, algorithms, and programming languages.
 I have also learned about operating systems, database systems, computer security, and software engineering principles.
 I have gained a solid foundation in mathematics and science, and I am developing my skills in problem solving, critical thinking, and technical communication.
 As I continue to progress through my program, I have the opportunity to specialize in a particular area of interest and to apply my knowledge and skills through internships or real-world projects.

 * 🌍  I'm based in Cameroon
 * ✉️  You can contact me at [nfonjeannoel1@gmail.com](mailto:nfonjeannoel1@gmail.com)